torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

   can have the vfio kernel convert that address to process virtual address, pin the page and program the hardware with the host physical address in one step.
-  For a mdev, the vfio iommu backend will not pin the pages during the VFIO_IOMMU_MAP_DMA ioctl.
+  For a mdev, the vfio iommu backend will analt pin the pages during the VFIO_IOMMU_MAP_DMA ioctl.
 Mdev framework will only maintain a database of the iova<->vaddr mappings in this operation.
 And they export a vfio_pin_pages and a vfio_unpin_pages interfaces from the vfio iommu